-All the patients were induced and bag and mask ventilation was done by a senior anaesthesiologist with more than 5 years of experience.
-BMV grade was noted.
-BMV was classified as easy (Grade 1 and 2) or difficult (Grade 3 and 4).
-Microsoft Excel spreadsheet, cleaned it for errors and analyzed the data using Stata IC software version 15.
+All the patients were induced and intubated by a senior anaesthesiologist with more than 5 years of experience.
+Bag and mask ventilation and Direct laryngoscopy was done and BMV grade and CL grade was noted.
+BMV and CL grade was classified as easy (Grade 1 and 2) or difficult (Grade 3 and 4).
+Microsoft Excel spreadsheet cleaned it for errors and analyzed the data using Stata IC software version 15.
 Quantitative data is presented as mean \pm SD.
-For comparison of means between two groups

-Independent t-test or Wilcoxen rank sum was categorical variables, number used.
-For & percentages and their 95% Confidence interval is calculated.
-Chi-square test was applied to see association between different categorical variables.
+For comparison of means between two groups Independent t-test or Wilcoxen rank sum was used.
+For categorical variables, number & percentages and their 95% Confidence interval is calculated.
+Chisquare test was applied to see association between different categorical variables.
 To calculate optimal cut-off values of different variables ROC curve was used.
-Area under curve was used to compare diagnostic accuracy of different variables.
+Area under curve was used to diagnostic accuracy of different compare variables.
 For all variables sensitivity, specificity, Positive and negative predictive values were calculated at cutoff value as per ROC Curve.
-A two sided P value of <0.05was considered as statistical significant.
+A two sided P value of <0.05 was considered as statistical significant.